hkolasani/gomongo/README.md

 gomongo
 =======

-A Simple REST API for MongoDB in GO!
+A Simple REST API for mongoDB in GO!

 Enables the mongoDB CRUD operations on any collection using simple HTTP REST calls.